Best Triathlon Watch 2018

-IMPORTANT HEADS UP: Garmin are likely to announce an entirely new range of improved FENIX 5 devices, to purchase in Q2.2018, which should as a minimum address various EXISTING sensor issues.
-If you want the latest, greatest Fenix watch then it’s best to hold fire for a month or two for the FENIX 5 PLUS RANGE and NOT the previuos non-PLUS versions – DO NOT TOUCH THE NON-PLUS MODELS WITHOUT PROPER RESEARCH.
+IMPORTANT HEADS UP: Garmin announced an entirely new range of improved FENIX 5 devices, to purchase in Q2.2018, these address various EXISTING sensor issues.
+If you want the latest, greatest Fenix watch then you must buy from the FENIX 5 PLUS RANGE and NOT the previuos non-PLUS versions – DO NOT TOUCH THE NON-PLUS MODELS WITHOUT PROPER RESEARCH.

 The almost-discontinued Garmin 310XT is more than fine as a tri watch and an old, but perfectly good enough, duathlon watch.
 If you’re a beginner swimmer it’s all you will need to count laps.
 The 910XT is a very competent tri watch and will also do the job; you might go for the 920XT, 735XT or 935 if you are a gadget nut and/or excellent swimmer.

 IF you loved the Fenix 3 and wore it outside of sport then you can now get your hands on one of the many Fenix 5 models (the 5, 5s, 5x and 935 are all variants on very similar hardware+software).
 But really there is not too much to upgrade for going from the Fenix 3HR to the Fenix 5 unless you want the maps of the Fenix 5X or the smaller size of the Fenix 5S.